 Matt Smith

-Associate Professor, Biomedical Engineering, Center for the Neural Basis of Cognition
+Professor, Biomedical Engineering, Center for the Neural Basis of Cognition

-Associate Professor, Biomedical Engineering, Center for the Neural Basis of Cognition
+Professor, Biomedical Engineering, Center for the Neural Basis of Cognition

-Matt Smith received his Ph.D. in Neural Science from New York University.
+Matt Smith received his Ph.D. in neural science from New York University.
 Smith’s research focuses on systems neuroengineering and understanding the brain using advanced neurotechnologies.
 His lab employs neurophysiological and computational approaches to study the visual system, especially on the level of individual neurons and populations.
 Smith has been the recipient of the NIH Pathway to Independence Award and the Research to Prevent Blindness Career Development Award, among others.

 Ph.D., Neural Science, New York University